teodor-georgiev/Simulated-Annealing/README.md

 ## Simulated Annealing (SA) algorithm for the Vehicle Routing Problem (VRP)

-The objective of the vehicle routing problem (VRP) is to minimize the total distance traveled of a fleet of vehicles that must visit a set of customers to satisfy their demands for a product.
+The objective of the vehicle routing problem (VRP) is to minimize the total distance traveled by a fleet of vehicles that must visit a set of customers to satisfy their demands for a product.
 In this case of the problem we have the following constraints and information:
 - A route starts and ends at the depot
 - All vehicles must be used